webbati/wn-docs/database/relations.md

 The first array parameter passed to the `$hasOneThrough` property is the name of the final model we wish to access, while the `through` key is the name of the intermediate model.

 Typical foreign key conventions will be used when performing the relationship's queries.
-If you would like to customize the keys of the relationship, you may pass them as the `key`, `otherKey` and `throughKey` parameters to the `$hasOneThrough` definition.
-The `key` parameter is the name of the foreign key on the intermediate model, the `throughKey` parameter is the name of the foreign key on the final model, while the `otherKey` is the local key.
+If you would like to customize the keys of the relationship, you may pass them as the `key`, `otherKey`, `throughKey`, and `secondOtherKey` parameters to the `$hasOneThrough` definition.

+- `key`: The name of the foreign key on the intermediate model that links to the parent model.
+- `through`: The intermediate model class name.
+- `throughKey`: The name of the foreign key on the final model that links to the intermediate model.
+- `otherKey`: The local key on the parent model.
+- `secondOtherKey`: The local key on the intermediate model that should be matched against the final model.
+This is useful when the join to the final model does not use the intermediate model’s primary key.

 ```php
 // Property style